skonagaya/Wifi-Drop-Alerts/README.md

 # Wifi Drop Alerts (for Windows)
-Receive sound notifications whenever your wifi adapter decides to take drop in latency.
+Receive sound notifications whenever your wifi adapter decides to drop response time.
 This tool is used to test the stability of your network adapter.
-Latency is tested against your default gateway (or router).
+Latency is tested against your default gateway.

-The script is used to check defective wifi adapters and to tune adapter configurations for stablility.
+The script is used to check defective wifi adapters and to fine tune adapter configurations for stablility.
 The script does not detect network speed.

 ## Installation
 1. Download and unzip anywhere you want